rkumar/cetus/README.md

 It also maps z and Z which are at a convenient location.
 If there are more than 24 then za-zz are used. if the file exceed even that, then the range Za-ZZ is used.
 This means that larger screens will be filled with file names (upto ROWS * 3), and the user can even specify the number of columns.
 I've tried with 6.
 The remainder files gets an index of "&rt;" (right arrow) which means that if one presses right arrow then the indexing starts from the second column.
 RIGHT and LEFT arrow can be used to move indexing.

-Experimentally added cursor movements which currently is only used if you get into a so-called visual mode, by pressing C-Space, moving up and down arrow and C-d and C-b will start adding to selection.
-I did this since I was selecting quite a few files to delete in some old directory and would have liked some range delete.
-One can, of course, select files for a regex by pressing "/" giving a regex, and then using M-a to select all.
-Clear selection with M-A (Alt-Shift-a).

-The cursor position shows up as a greater than sign, I hope not to implement all of zfm here.
-It's mainly used only to select multiple files that are contiguous.

 Press C-x to execute actions on selected files.
 A menu of actions is displayed.
 Or Press one of several commands after selecting files such as "D" for delete, or "M" to use your man-pager.